ffiori/highlight-api-demos/README.md

 In the case above, a custom highlight is registered under the name 'foo', so all ranges contained in it will be styled with text color blue, as specified in the style section.

-Finally, the next example shows a simple way of highlighting selected text with the Highlight API:
+Finally, the next example shows a simple way of applying styles to the currently selected text with the Highlight API:

 ```Javascript
 <style>